 Too often, compliance and ethics is perceived as the “business prevention department.”

-Given this, plus another widely-held view that compliance is “done” to employees (“I’ve got to do my compliance training”), it’s not surprising that companies are striving to make their programs more interesting and memorable, with the result of genuine employee engagement and long-term learning and knowledge retention.
+Given this, plus another widely-held view that compliance is “done” to employees (“I’ve got to do my compliance training”), it’s not surprising that companies are striving to make their programs more interesting and memorable with interactive compliance activities, with the result of genuine employee engagement and long-term learning and knowledge retention.

 Unfortunately, this leads to employee compliance fatigue and “push-back.”
 However well-intended and structured, the program often fails to fully achieve the intended and necessary results.
 Compliance programs must break this cycle by turning compliance push into employee pull.
 We must give employees an answer to the question, “What’s in it for me?”

-Ethics Games that will improve your compliance training today
+Ethics Games that will improve your compliance training, compliance campaigns, and Compliance and Ethics Week

 To combat pushback, effective compliance training needs to be fun, engaging, and informative.
 Compliance games offer the opportunity to drive interest in (and enhance the perception of) compliance and ethics training.
 It should also be recognized that while games can have a key role in compliance and ethics learning, they could also create an adverse perception in employees if they aren’t well thought-through.